pluteski/speech-to-text/blog/content/life30_review.md

 My understanding of the book's message is the following:

-* The ultimate origin of goals lie in the laws of physics, which are based on optimization.
+* The ultimate origin of goals lie in laws of physics and principles of computation based on optimization.
-* Thermodynamics has the built-in goal of dissipation, to increase entropy.
+* Thermodynamics drives processes that are based on dissipation to increase entropy, and so creates a sort of default "built-in" goal.
-* Life increases dissipation, and therefore entropy of its environment, even faster, while increasing complexity locally, and reducing entropy locally.
+* Life increases dissipation.
+Not only that, but it is far more effective at this than other natural processes, increasing complexity locally and reducing entropy locally.

-The upshot of this is that life accelerates the heat-death of the universe.
+One upshot of this is that life accelerates the heat-death of the universe.

-A more pressing matter is that life is a process of optimization.
+More pertinent to this book's goals is that life is a process of optimization.
 A super AI is a super optimizer.
 An AI is a form of life, inclined to optimize the same deep down core drive underlying all universal optimization.
 If it can reprogram itself